 This ransomware may be very destructive but luckily it is not as sophisticated as some of the other variants – there is a free decryption tool available online for those who stay calm enough to investigate the issue after being infected.

 How Ransomware Infects Your Data in the Cloud

 Once ransomware has successfully encrypted local files stored on your computer or mobile device, these files can quickly be copied to the cloud.

 Most cloud services offer syncing software, which automatically updates newer versions of files to the cloud when they are changed locally.
 Please, refer to this article to avoid Google file synchronization threats.

-Cloud storage may be used as a backup by many people, but it doesn’t protect your files from being infected with ransomware.
+Cloud storage may be used as a backup by many people, but it doesn’t protect your Google Drive files from being infected with ransomware.
 If the cloud service you’re using saves previous versions of files then you may be able to revert to an earlier version, but many free providers do not offer this service.

 Some services may only keep a certain number of revisions of a file.
 Some ransomware is actually designed to rewrite the file multiple times so that all older versions of the file will also be encrypted.

 Ransomware authors and distributors are now using the cloud as a way to spread and store malicious software, as many users have become so used to downloading files from cloud storage that they do not stop to think if what they are downloading is safe.

 Is Google Drive Safe from Ransomware?
 Or One Drive, Dropbox?

 The best way to ensure Google Drive ransomware protection is to educate yourself on how to avoid or prevent it.
 You need to learn how to recognize a phishing email, not downloading files from unsafe sources, and keeping up to date with the latest malware and how it is being spread.